Regulus343/Elemental/readme.md

 	</div><!-- /#content -->

-You may also add the dynamic area function inside of HTML elements as well:
+You may also add the dynamic area function inside of HTML elements:

 	<li id="animal1"<?php echo HTML::dynamicArea($animal == 1, 'selected'); ?>>